LeaderPortfolio

 Early Life and Education

 Sunil Bharti Mittal was born in Ludhiana, Punjab, India, on October 23, 1957.
-His father, Sat Pal Mittal, was a Member of Parliament.
-Mittal received his education at Wynberg Allen School in Mussoorie and Scindia School in Gwalior.
-He graduated in 1976 from Panjab University, Chandigarh, with a bachelor's degree in economics and political science.
+He came from a business-oriented family and developed an entrepreneurial spirit at a young age.
+He attended Wynberg Allen School in Mussoorie and Scindia School in Gwalior before earning a bachelor's degree in economics and political science from Panjab University, Chandigarh, in 1976.

 Rise to Success